Blaizzy/mlx-embeddings/docs/Node-for-Formula-Authors.md

 depends_on "node"
 ```

-If your formula requires being executed with an older Node version you should use one of the versioned node formulae (e.g. `node@6`).
+If your formula requires being executed with an older Node version you should use one of the versioned node formulae (e.g. `node@12`).

 ### Special requirements for native addons

 If your Node module is a native addon or has a native addon somewhere in its dependency tree you have to declare an additional dependency.
-Since the compilation of the native addon results in an invocation of `node-gyp` we need an additional build time dependency on `"python"` (because GYP depends on Python 2.7).
+Since the compilation of the native addon results in an invocation of `node-gyp` we need an additional build time dependency on `"python"` (because GYP depends on Python).

 ```ruby
 depends_on "python" => :build